-- It is less costly as it does not contain any dedicated server. - If one computer stops working but, other computers will not stop working. - It is easy to set up and maintain as each computer manages itself.
+- It is less costly as it does not contain any dedicated server. - If one computer stops working but, other computers will not stop working.

 Disadvantages Of Peer-To-Peer Network:

 - In the case of Peer-To-Peer network, it does not contain the centralized system.